 One of the main reasons why we like to opt for working with products from popular vendors and have a great reputation is the following:

-When you get stuck, there are plenty of reliable community members and developers who will be ready to help you out, because they already have expertise in the particular area.
+When you get stuck, there are plenty of reliable community members and developers who will be ready to help you out, because they already have expertise in a particular area.

 This is very much the case with the Genesis framework.
 As a product that has been around, and has grown in popularity, it also has a huge community that can support it.

-Even the StudioPress website can list several different developers who actually specialize specifically in using and developing websites using Genesis.
+Even the StudioPress website can list several different developers who actually specialize specifically in using and developing websites using the Genesis framework.

 For this reason, you can rest assured, that should you one day get stuck, there will be plenty of help out there to help you sort out any issues you might be having.